atlassistant/pychatl/README.rst

   from pychatl import parse

   result = parse("""
-  # chatl is really easy to understand.
+  # pychatl is really easy to understand.
   #
   # You can defines:
   #   - Intents